Mobile menu toggle

 The physical design is largely unchanged from the iPhone 16e, which is great, because the iPhone 16e is one of the most beautiful iPhones ever made.

-We’re so used to the “iconic” camera plateau that we forget that it’s actually really ugly.
-The iPhone 17e is so perfect and unadorned, a callback to when the iPhone was an object you could fall in love with.
+We’re so used to the “iconic” camera plateau on the latest iPhone Pro models that we forget that it’s actually really ugly.
+In contrast, the iPhone 17e looks perfect and unadorned, a callback to when the iPhone was an object you could fall in love with.

 It’s easy to hold in the hand.
 The textured back is grippy.
 I can confidently hold the phone one-handed.
 It’s not so top-heavy that I feel like it’s going to tumble out of my hands if I’m not careful.
 The corners are surprisingly sharp, though; I like the softer edges of the iPhone 15, 16 and 17 Pro.

-The iPhone 17e is virtually the same weight as the iPhone 16e — 5.96 ounces vs. 5.88 ounces.
+The iPhone 17e weighs virtually the same as the iPhone 16e — 5.96 ounces versus 5.88 ounces.
 Its dimensions are identical.
 Both are so much lighter than the iPhone 17 Pro, at 7.27 ounces, that the 17e still feels like a breath of fresh air.

 Speaking of which, I had similar feelings about the iPhone Air.
-The Air’s 5.82 ounce weight made it a joy to hold in the hand.
+The Air’s weight of 5.82 ounces made it a joy to hold in the hand.
 While the iPhone 17e is just as thick as a regular phone, it’s not as wide as the Air.

 It now comes in a color: soft pink joins white and black.
-It’s more soft than it is pink.
+Truthfully, it’s more soft than it is pink.
 In just the right lighting conditions, it looks pink.
 In most others, it looks like a single red sock got mixed in with the white shirts.

 MagSafe